h7b/h7b-dendron/notes/notes.daily.2022-11-16.stock-trading-spreadsheet.data-structure.md

 ## pnl - recap gain and loss from trading

-Sheet `pnl` holds the metrics to evaluate the current snapshot of my trading activity's performance.
+Sheet `pnl` holds the metrics which evaluate the current snapshot of the trading activity's performance.

 ## pnl_daily - historical values of pnl

 Sheet `pnl_daily` captures the historical values of `pnl`.
-It serves the purpose of understanding the trading.
+It serves the purpose of understanding the trading's historical performance.
 I'm curious to learn whether I missed the opportunity to sell a security at good price or not.

 ## tmp_currentPrice - end-of-day price data

-Sheet `tmp_currentPrice` is a temporary helping table that holds the end-of-day price data of every stock which I have ever possessed.
+Sheet `tmp_currentPrice` is a temporary helping table.
+It holds the end-of-day price data of every stock which I have ever traded.

 ## helper - temporary helping table

 Sheet `helper` is a temporary helping table that holds the extra parameters.
-They are being used in calculation steps within the two main sheets `orderBook` and `pnl`.
+They are being used in multiple calculation steps within the two main sheets `orderBook` and `pnl`.